Frequently Asked Questions

 How long do I have to complete the program?

 NOTE: When a student is admitted or readmitted to an SPD degree or certificate program, students may petition SPD to have Stony Brook University graduate level courses that are older than five (5) years, and no older than 10 years, individually evaluated by the appropriate academic department/faculty to determine if the credits may be applied toward current SPD degree/certificate requirements.
-Grades in such courses must be "B" or better.
-(B- grades are ineligible for review.)
-For transfer credits from external institutions, please see guidelines at: www.stonybrook.edu/spd/assets/pdf/transferform.pdf (PDF).
+Grades in such courses must be "B" or better (B- grades are ineligible for review).
+For transfer credits from external institutions, please see the guidelines outlined on the Credit Transfer Form (PDF).

 I am not sure if my employment history meets the eligibility requirements.
 Could you provide more details?

-Our programs are open to individuals who have either a bachelor's or master's degree and at least one year of full-time experience working in a higher education setting.
+Our programs are open to individuals who have either a bachelor's or master's degree, preferably with at least one year of experience working in a higher education setting.
 Prospective students who do not have one year of experience may provide details/verification of one or more of the following in a higher education setting: past undergraduate involvement in leadership or co-curricular activities, current full-time or part-time employment, or plans to obtain graduate student employment, internship, or volunteer experience.